ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 A `T is primitive` constraint ensure template parameter `T` is a primitive type.

 A `T is notnull` constraint constrains the template parameter `T` to being a non-nullable type.
-Non-nullable annotations are disallowed in type template arguments, so this constraint is required to instantiate a template to a non-nullable type.
+Non-nullable annotations are disallowed on type template parameters, so this constraint is required for the template class to know the template parameter is a non-nullable type.

 ## 4.6 Enums